Law - Political Science - Administration

 Presentation

-The objective of the Criminal Practices course is to promote the deepening of knowledge in the entire field of criminal law, in a concrete, cross-disciplinary and multidisciplinary manner.
-Current practices in all areas of economic, social, cultural and family life are considered from the point of view of penal repression, in a transversal perspective.
-This makes it possible to include the deepening of all the disciplines pertaining to general criminal law, criminal procedure and special criminal law, which have never been taught in the framework of the previous curriculum, or to go further into subjects which have already been the subject of an initiation.
+The Criminal Law Practices course aims to promote in-depth knowledge of the entire field of criminal law in a practical, cross-disciplinary, and multidisciplinary manner.
+Current practices in all areas of economic, social, cultural, and family life are examined from the perspective of criminal law enforcement, taking a cross-disciplinary approach.
+This allows for in-depth study of all disciplines relating to general criminal law, criminal procedure, and special criminal law that have not been covered in previous courses, as well as more advanced study of subjects that have already been introduced.

-The confrontation with a program built in a multidisciplinary and transversal manner, combining public law with private law, with a comparative and international dimension, is a considerable asset in helping students to integrate the job market.
-All the movements to which criminal law is subject are thus grasped and passed on to the students: the program of the course shows in particular the dematerialization and the taking into account of new technologies and the Internet by the criminal matter.
+The multidisciplinary and cross-disciplinary program, combining public and private law with a comparative and international dimension, is a considerable asset in helping students enter the job market.
+All developments in criminal law are thus captured and passed on to students: the program curriculum highlights, in particular, the dematerialization and consideration of new technologies and the Internet in criminal law.

-Through the study of practice files led by professionals, students are confronted with role-playing and situational simulation.
-This is very useful to prepare them for competitive exams or for their direct entry into the professional world.
+Through the study of case studies led by professionals, students are involved in role-playing and simulation exercises.
+This is very useful in preparing them for competitive examinations or for direct entry into the professional world.

-In this sense, the course constitutes a true professional school of criminal law and criminal sciences.
+In this sense, the program constitutes a veritable professional school of criminal law and criminal sciences.

-The program is supported by the Montpellier Criminal Law Team (EDPM), which is a recognized research team in criminal law and criminal sciences.
+The program is supported by the Montpellier Criminal Law Team (EDPM), a renowned research team specializing in criminal law and criminal sciences.

 Read more